aallahbakash13-ctrl/ORM/README.md

 # Ex02 Django ORM Web Application
-## Date:
+## Date:19.09.2025

 ## AIM
-To develop a Django application to store and retrieve data from a Movies Database using Object Relational Mapping(ORM).
+To develop a Django application to store and retrieve data from a car Database using Object Relational Mapping(ORM).

-## ENTITY RELATIONSHIP DIAGRAM

 ## DESIGN STEPS